Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb ('Get') and resource ('comprehensive scene statistics') and lists exact data points (objects, vertices, triangles, etc.), clearly distinguishing it from siblings like unity_scene_info or unity_scene_hierarchy.
+The description uses a specific verb ('Get') and resource ('comprehensive scene statistics') and lists the specific data items (objects, vertices, triangles, etc.).
+This clearly distinguishes it from sibling tools like unity_scene_info or unity_scene_hierarchy, which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.